Back to Living Real Change

 4. Diabetes

-Diabetes strikes nearly 26 million children and adults in the United States.
+Diabetes affects more than 29 million children and adults in the United States.
 According to the American Diabetes Association, it is the seventh leading cause of death in the U.S.

 Diabetes can increase the risk of heart disease, and it can cause problems with the eyes, skin and nervous system.
 It’s easy for diabetes symptoms to go undetected, but frequent urination, fatigue, weight loss and blurred vision are all symptoms of the condition.